 Income (loss) per common share is based on the weighted average number of common shares outstanding.
 The Company complies with SFAS No. 128, Earnings Per Share, which requires dual presentation of basic and diluted earnings per share on the face of the statements of operations.
 Basic per share earnings or loss excludes dilution and is computed by dividing income (loss) available to common stockholders by the weighted-average common shares outstanding for the period.
 Diluted per share earnings or loss reflect the potential dilution that could occur if convertible preferred stock or debentures, options and warrants were to be exercised or converted or otherwise result in the issuance of common stock that is then shared in the earnings of the entity.
 Since the effects of outstanding options, warrants and the conversion of convertible preferred stock and convertible debt are anti-dilutive in all periods presented, shares of common stock underlying these instruments have been excluded from the computation of Loss per Common Share.

-As of June 30, 2009, there were outstanding (i) 40,900,000 options and 58,333 warrants issued pursuant to the Company's Stock Option Plan, (ii) 3,200,000 shares issuable upon conversion of outstanding warrants that were issued outside the Company's Stock Option Plan, (iii) 71,020,000 shares reserved for issuance upon conversion of Series A Convertible Preferred Stock, (iv) 4,879,234 shares reserved for issuance upon conversion of outstanding convertible promissory notes, and (v) 750,000 reserved for issuance pursuant to the Consulting Agreement with ACV, Inc.
+As of September 30, 2009, there were outstanding (i) 40,900,000 options and 58,333 warrants issued pursuant to the Company's Stock Option Plan, (ii) 3,200,000 shares issuable upon conversion of outstanding warrants that were issued outside the Company's Stock Option Plan, (iii) 71,020,000 shares reserved for issuance upon conversion of Series A Convertible Preferred Stock, and (iv) 4,879,234 shares reserved for issuance upon conversion of outstanding convertible promissory notes.